-Assuming a married couple successfully establishes separate legal residences, they face various challenges in preserving that situation.
+Assuming a married couple successfully establishes separate legal residency status, they face various challenges in preserving that situation.
 One of them is what might be called “vacation home creep.”
 “Creep” here doesn’t mean you’re acting like one; it means that the nonresident spouse has to be careful to treat visits to a California spouse’s home like he is on “vacation,” a “temporary and transitory” visit.
 If it looks like the nonresident has moved into the California home and is living there, then for tax purposes that’s exactly what the FTB will conclude.
 This same problem often occurs with vacation homes.
 Seasonal nonresidents (snowbirds) often enjoy their California vacation homes so much, they begin to spend more and more time here and fill them up with items associated with the center of their lives (family heirlooms, art, good clothing, etc.); until one day the vacation home looks more like their principal residence than a break from everyday life.
 It’s all the more likely to happen where the “vacation home” is the place where your spouse and children live.
-For this reason, nonresident spouses have to be vigilant in keeping the center of their lives in their non-California home and to avoid slowly moving their important stuff to their spouses’ residence.
-See A Guide to Successful, Tax-Free Snowbirding.
+For this reason, nonresident spouses have to be vigilant in keeping the center of their lives in their non-California home and to avoid slowly moving their important personal items to their spouses’ residence.

 The Community Property Trap

-Another trap for the unwary is how California treats community property for tax purposes.
-Generally, married California couples file joint state returns (Form 540).
-But if they file separate returns, half of other spouse’s community property must be reported on each return.
+Another trap for the unwary (and it is a big one) is how California treats community property for tax purposes.
+Married California couples usually file joint state returns (it’s generally required if they file joint federal returns, and most do).
+But if they file separate returns, half of each spouse’s community property must be reported on each return.
 The reason is obvious: under California law community income belongs to each spouse equally.
 So if one spouse makes $1,000,000 and the other makes $100,000 (assuming the income is all community and not separate), each will report $550,000 on a separate return (50% of the total $1,100,000 of community income), and pay taxes accordingly.

 This makes sense for California residents.
 But what if one spouse leaves California and sets up residency in another state?
 Will the nonresident spouse still have to file tax returns reporting his share of the community property?
 The answer is, if a nonresident spouse moves to a community property state (or country), yes, he has to report 50% of his California spouse’s community income on a California nonresident return (Form 540NR).
 And his California spouse must report 50% of his community income on a California return (Form 540).
 To use the figures above, this means that if the nonresident makes $1,000,000, the resident spouse reports $500,000 of that on a Form 540, plus $50,000 of income (50% of the community income earned in California).
 The nonresident spouse has to file a Form 540NR reporting $50,000 of his spouse’s income (50% of the community income earned in California), because even as a nonresident he has to report and pay taxes on California-source income.

 As you can see, this rule can wreak havoc on any tax savings anticipated from moving out of state.
-There are special rules to determine whether a couple with separate residency are allowed to file separate returns at all (it usually requires them to file separately at the Federal level) and what the income threshold for reporting is.
+The benefits are essentially cut in half.
+To add insult to injury, all the zero income tax states nearest to California are community property states – Nevada, Texas, Washington.
+The non-community property states with no income taxes are far afield – Florida, Wyoming, South Dakota, Alaska (which is actually an opt-in/opt-out community property state).
+Being that far away from a spouse living in California often makes the split-residency marriage somewhat problematic when it comes to logistics.
+But it can be done for those willing to endure the inconvenience and cost of far-flung matrimony.
+There are special rules to determine whether a couple with separate residency are allowed to file separate returns at all (it usually requires them to file separately at the federal level) and what the nonresident’s income threshold for reporting in California is.
 If the nonresident state is under non-community property rules, an entirely different tax analysis applies.
-Accordingly, careful tax planning is required before any decision is made to assert separate residency.
+Accordingly, careful tax planning involving the nonresident state is required before any decision is made to assert separate residency.

 The Working In California Trap